BlueJayADAL/NetML/VTUNE/README.md

 8. If running in Ubuntu, and get error on main screen regarding data collection, in `/etc/sysctl.d/10-ptrace.conf` set *kernel.yama.ptrace_scope* to 0 using root permissions and reboot.
 9. Be sure to be in Intel environment:
     - `conda activate idp`
+*Analysis discontinued for now in favor of cProfile, see [DAALPerformanceAnalysis](../DAALPerformanceAnalysis).*